fluxrider/playlist_shuffle/README.md

 ## Two Shuffles (random size)

-To improve the variance a little bit, we can split our sequence in randomly sized halves each loop.
+To improve the variance a little, we can split our sequence in randomly sized halves each loop.
 This way, entries can travel across over multiple pass.

 ![Sequence split at random points](https://github.com/fluxrider/disjoint_shuffle/raw/master/res/split_r.png "Sequence split at random points")

 An implementation of this shuffle is available in [split_r.c](https://github.com/fluxrider/disjoint_shuffle/blob/master/src/split_r.c).

-The halfpoint is now random, so in order to verify that the implementation of this algorithm is correct, one would need to control this random number.
+The half point is now random, so in order to verify that the implementation of this algorithm is correct, one would need to control this random number.

 Distance statistics in a simulation with a sequence of 100 elements, looping 10,000 times.
 The halves have a random length between [25, 75].